PaulSHahn2/emacssetup/README.md

     current package and you will just end up having to download it again later.

 5. It is likely that newer versions of packages will be installed than the stale ones listed in the *init.el* file checked out from the repo.
-You can refresh the repository listing by pressing 'r'.
+So you  refresh the repository listing by pressing 'r'.
 You can then download newer versions by marking them with *u*.
 Then press *x* to download and install the latest packages.

 6. When all packages are installed, you can exit *emacs* and restart it.
 If you are running *emacs* in *daemon mode*, you need to restart the dameon:
-   `killall emacs` and then restart.
-You should no longer see startup errors in the terminal.
+   `killall emacs` from a shell and then restart.
 You can also re-evaluate the *init.el* source file via visiting the file in the buffer and running *eval-buffer*.
+After restarting, you should no longer see startup errors in the terminal.

-7. If you still are having errors with your setup, verify that you are running in an appropriate Python virtual environment.
-If you are on a redhat style distribution, you may need to enable a scl environment before starting *emacs*.
+7. If you still are having errors with your setup, verify that you are running in an appropriate Python virtual environment, if applicable.
+If you are on a RHEL style distribution, you may need to enable a scl environment before starting *emacs*, if it was complied against said environment.

 ## Sharing your settings across machines